 The Post-Baccalaureate Certificate in Herbal Studies provides the herbal enthusiast with a foundational knowledge of herbal sciences, as well as an understanding of wellness-based models of healthcare.
-MUIH offers the only graduate certificate in herbal medicine from a regionally accredited university, and MUIH was rated in the top 10 schools in herbal medicine in USA Today’s Top 10 List.
+MUIH offers the only graduate certificate in herbal medicine from a regionally accredited university.
 For thousands of years, people across the world have had a vast knowledge of their local plants, using them as allies to tend to their health through the changing seasons.
 With the Post-Baccalaureate Certificate (PBC) in Herbal Studies students can recapture that wisdom and create greater health, wellness, and vitality for themselves and others using herbs, food, and an increased awareness of the natural world.
 This 12-credit program can be completed fully online or in the hybrid format by taking a combination of online and on-campus classes.
 It can be completed in two trimesters (8 months) when taken fulltime, or in four trimesters (16 months) when taken part-time.

 Individuals with a background or interest in horticulture and gardening, culinary arts and nutrition, public health and education, and the environment and sustainability, as well as people who are parents and caregivers, will find the program relevant and valuable.